 So what makes menstrual cups so much more affordable and sustainable than pads and tampons?
 Aside from the fact that menstrual cups usually last for at least a year, an individual can wear a menstrual cup for up to 12 hours (depending on the flow) as it holds two to five times more liquid than a tampon.
 Furthermore, in their lifetime, an average person spends more than $6,000 on tampons and pads.
 To make matters worse, 7 billion tampons and 12 billion pads are discarded annually, most of which end up in landfills and oceans, contributing to plastic pollution.

 A menstrual cup, on the other hand, can be reused for years with proper care—washing it with soap and water between uses and boiling it between period cycles.
-Meanwhile, the Sunny menstrual cup and applicator has received an overwhelmingly positive response.
+Meanwhile, the Sunny menstrual cup and applicator have received an overwhelmingly positive response.
 "I love using reusable menstrual products, but the one I have doesn't insert easy.
 I am buying one of these once I have the [money]," commented one TikTok user.
 "I love this idea!
 I’ve always wanted to use mine but could never figure out a way for myself to insert," wrote another.